-1. An interface device for communication between a host device, which comprises drivers for input/output devices customary in a host device and a multi-purpose interface, device being arranged for providing analog data, comprising:
+1. An interface device for communication between a host device, which comprises drivers for input/output devices customary in a host device and a multi-purpose interface, and a data transmit/receive device comprising the following features:

-- a processor; - a memory; - a first connecting device for interfacing the host device with the interface device via the multi-purpose interface of the host device; and - a second connecting device for interfacing the interface device with the data transmit/receive device, the second connecting device including a sampling circuit for sampling the analog data provided by the data transmit/ receive device and an analog-to-digital converter for converting data sampled by the sampling circuit into digital data, - wherein the interface device is configured by the processor and the memory to include a first command interpreter and a second command interpreter, - wherein the first command interpreter is configured in such a way that the command interpreter, when receiving an inquiry from the host device as to a type of a device attached to the multi-purpose interface of the host device, sends a signal, regardless of the type of the data transmit/receive device attached to the second connecting device of the interface device, to the host device which signals to the host device that it is an input/output device customary in a host device, whereupon the host device communicates with the interface device by means of the driver for the input/output device customary in a host device, and
+- a processor; - a memory; - a first connecting device for interfacing the host device with the interface device via the multi-purpose interface of the host device; and - a second connecting device for interfacing the interface device with the data transmit/receive device, - wherein the interface device is configured by the processor and the memory in such a way that the interface 60 device, when receiving an inquiry from the host device as to the type of a device attached to the multi-purpose interface of the host device, sends a signal, regardless of the type of the data transmit/receive device attached to the second connecting device of the interface device, 65 to the host device which signals to the host device that it is a storage device customary in a host device, whereupon the host device communicates with the interface device by means of the driver for the storage device customary in a host device, and wherein the interface device is arranged for simulating a virtual file system to the host, the virtual file system including a directory structure.